-With these criteria in mind, the selection committee begins the review process.
+With these criteria in mind, the Selection cCommittee begins the review process.

 Prior to gathering for the selection meeting in the Showcase host city, Philadelphia, applications are divided amongst Selection Committee members, with each application assigned to two Committee Members to review.
-Committee Member will review all materials submitted online and has committed to viewing full length video if it is supplied with the application.
+Committee Member will review all materials submitted online and the full length video if it is supplied with the application.
 Each Committee Members thoroughly reviews anywhere from 10-30 applications.

 Keep in mind this is a subjective and dynamic process.
 Each year can be very different based on the pool of applications received and the makeup of the selection committee.
 Regardless, the overarching criterion is that of quality and an overall balance or work represented.